O2X app

 ux research moments

-This was one of my favorite parts of the Discovery phase because the product was a portal for trainers working with military forces and similar audiences — firefighters, navy members, and so on.
-The UX, tone of voice, and communication style were completely different from what I was used to.
+This was one of my favorite parts of Discovery because the product was a portal for trainers working with military forces and similar audiences - firefighters, navy members, and so on.

 ux research moments